depsea/dep-core/README.md

-# api
+# dep-core

-The api service.
+> The api service for depsea.